tgstation/tgstation/.github/CONTRIBUTING.md

 * Do not divide when you can easily convert it to multiplication. (ie `4/2` should be done as `4*0.5`)

+* Separating single lines into more readable blocks is not banned, however you should use it only where it makes new information more accessible, or aids maintainability.
+We do not have a column limit, and mass conversions will not be received well.

 * If you used regex to replace code during development of your code, post the regex in your PR for the benefit of future developers and downstream users.

 * Changes to the `/config` tree must be made in a way that allows for updating server deployments while preserving previous behaviour.
 This is due to the fact that the config tree is to be considered owned by the user and not necessarily updated alongside the remainder of the code.
 The code to preserve previous behaviour may be removed at some point in the future given the OK by maintainers.